-This 1 credit course offered in the fall semester, provides foundation and pre-medical students with basic knowledge and information necessary to understand basic concepts related to health and disease, disease causation and prevention, global and public health, health problems of developing and developed countries, health care delivery and its challenges, international health agencies and research in medicine and public health.
+This 2 credit course offered in the fall semester, provides foundation and pre-medical students with basic knowledge and information necessary to understand basic concepts related to health and disease, disease causation and prevention, global and public health, health problems of developing and developed countries, health care delivery and its challenges, international health agencies and research in medicine and public health.
 The course builds upon concepts and issues in natural science courses taught during high school education and personal experiences of the students.

-The Department of Global and Public Health will award scholarship to two Weill Cornell Medical College in Qatar students to help them gain educational and research experience for 6-8 weeks at WCMC-Bugando Hospital in Mwanza, Tanzania during their summer break (at the end of first year of medical school).Only first year medical students enrolled at Weill Cornell Medical College in Qatar are eligible to apply for the scholarship.
+The Division of Global and Public Health will select up to three Weill Cornell Medicine-Qatar students to help them gain educational and research experience for 8 weeks at Weill Bugando School of Medicine in Mwanza, Tanzania during their summer break (at the end of first year of medical school).

-The Department of Global and Public Health offers a four-week global health elective course for senior medical students.
+The Division of Global and Public Health offers a four-week global health elective course for senior medical students.
 In this elective students are introduced to various global health topics with a special focus on population health and primary health care.
 This information is provided in the context of global health.
 The elective provides information and experience related to public health practice and policy, primary care and public health research.
 Discussion on health care delivery systems and specific programs from countries in the Middle East and other nations from around the world will be used to complement the information provided in the course.
 Field/ hospital visit opportunities in Qatar will also be made available.
 The experience provided will be commensurate with the student’s qualification and background.
 More detailed information regarding the elective offering can be found here